-In referring to a published prior examination, candidates should keep in mind that the questions were based on the learning objectives in effect for that particular examination and may not reflect the current learning objectives.
+In general, the CAS does not provide sample examination questions for the examinations that it administers.
+Instead, it provides copies of previously administered exams.
+In referring to published prior examinations, candidates should keep in mind that the questions were based on the learning objectives in effect for that particular examination and may not reflect the current learning objectives.
 Candidates may also expect future examinations to vary somewhat as to the proportions of question styles and subjects.
 New forms of questions may appear from time to time, and the total number of questions may vary from one exam sitting to the next.